Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 More than 30 Paragard lawsuits from different districts were transferred to a Paragard MDL in the Northern District of Georgia.
 At that time, there were nearly 60 cases.
 Judge Leigh Martin May was assigned to the MDL.

 The current Paragard IUD lawsuit is about the injuries caused to women by the Paragard IUD while it was being used as intended and as a result of the removal process.
-In many cases, parts of the copper IUD broke off and remained inside of the woman’s body.
+In many cases, parts of the copper IUD broke off and remained inside the woman’s body.

 In some of these cases, women had to undergo surgery to remove the broken fragments, sometimes requiring a hysterectomy.
-The plaintiffs in the Paragard IUD MDL assert the Paragard IUD was defective in its design, as it continued to break off in nearly the same way for thousands of women.
+The plaintiffs in the Paragard IUD MDL assert that the Paragard IUD was defective in its design, as it continued to break off in nearly the same way for thousands of women.

 The Paragard IUD lawsuit is actually a multidistrict litigation (MDL).
 Many people and news outlets are calling it a class action lawsuit because that is what people tend to call large-scale litigation with thousands of different plaintiffs.